 The principles described in the section on the investment strategy apply to the entire securities holdings.
-Raiffeisen NewInfrastructure ESG Equities is an equity fund whose investment objective is long-term capital growth subject to higher risks.
-The fund promotes environmental/social characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 51 % of (non Taxonomy-aligned) sustainable investments with environmental/social objectives.
-At the individual stock level (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice), it invests at least 95 % of the individual securities in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG (environmental, social, governance) criteria.
-To this end, the fund invests at least 51 % of the fund assets in equities or equity-equivalent securities issued by companies which are active in sectors concerned with the development and maintenance of infrastructure, particularly industry, technology, telecommunications, utilities, energy and healthcare.
+Raiffeisen Sustainable AustriaPlus Equities is an equity fund that pursues an investment objective of long-term capital growth subject to higher risks.
+The fund promotes environmental/social characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 51% of (non Taxonomy-aligned) sustainable investments with environmental/social objectives.
+It exclusively invests in individual securities (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice) and/or money market instruments whose issuers have been classified as sustainable on the basis of socalled ESG (environmental, social, governance) criteria.
+To this end, at least 51% of the fund assets are invested in the form of directly purchased individual securities in equities or equityequivalent securities of companies which are headquartered or mainly active in Austria.
+In addition, the fund also specifically invests in equities or equity-equivalent securities of companies which are headquartered or mainly active in Germany or Switzerland.
 The fund may also invest in other securities, in bonds and money market instruments issued by sovereigns, supranational issuers and/or companies etc., in units in investment funds and in sight deposits and deposits at notice.
-For the investment fund, only units in investment funds classified as sustainable may be purchased (Art.
-8 and Art.
-9 of the Disclosure Regulation / Regulation (EU) 2019/2088).
 The investment in individual securities excludes all investments in companies in the arms industry or in companies which substantially violate labor and human rights, or which generate their income from the production or mining of coal, or a substantial amount of their income from the processing or use of coal or other coal-related services.
 Furthermore, companies are excluded that manufacture significant components relating to the field of "banned" weapons (e.g., cluster munitions, chemical weapons, landmines), or whose corporate governance fails to meet a certain level of quality.
 Derivative instruments that may enable or support speculative deals with food commodities are also excluded from purchase.

 The fund takes environmental and social criteria into consideration for investment in accordance with Art.
-8 of the Disclosure Regulation.
+8 of the Sustainable Finance Disclosure Regulation.
 Sustainability in the investment process is achieved through the consistent integration of environmental, social and governance (ESG) criteria.

-At least 51 % of the overall fund assets are sustainable investments with an environmental or social objective pursuant to Article 2 (17) of Regulation (EU) 2019/2088 (Disclosure
+At least 51% of the overall fund assets are sustainable investments with an environmental or social objective pursuant to Article 2 (17) of Regulation (EU) 2019/2088 (Sustainable Finance Disclosure Regulation) (#1A).
+This percentage is established on the issuer level and includes investments pursuant to Regulation (EU) 2020/852 (Taxonomy Regulation).